Centrality Measures in Networks: Developing a Taxonomy of Centrality Measures

 \subsection{Some Related Literature}

-The main contribution of our work is to show that standard centrality measures are based on the same logical structure, varying only which statistics are paid attention to when aggregating.
-Moreover, we show the tight connection between the way centrality is measured and time-discounted utility functions operate.
-Given how restrictive such preferences are, this emphasizes how restrictive the way in which people measure centrality is.
+A main contribution of our work is to show that standard centrality measures can be distinguished along two dimensions: which nodal statistics are paid attention to when aggregating, and how they are weighted.

-This distinguishes our work from the previous literature that has focused on specific centrality measures.
-Let us discuss some of the previous characterizations of various measures.
+This distinguishes our work from the previous literature.
+Let us discuss some of the previous analysis of centrality measures.

+This is obviously not the first article or book to note that centrality measures are based on processing some sort information about nodes' positions in a network (e.g., see \cite{jackson2008,schochb2016}).
+For instance, \cite{borgattie2006,schochb2016} note that most centrality measures involve working with various aspects of walk counts or path algebras.
+Indeed, as is seen above, most of the nodal statistics described above depend in some way on walks in a network. \cite{schochb2016} show that centrality measures respect a monotonicity condition relative to the path algebras, so that if one node dominates another according to a measurement of position, then it will be more central.
+We use a related observation as one piece of Lemma \ref{psi}, in order to define representation of a centrality measure.

+The contribution here is that we show not only that standard centrality measures depend on nodal statistics, but also that they all employ a very specific additively separable exponential weighting method; which then enables our taxonomy.